 Southeast Asia is the global centre of mangrove diversity and hosts one third of the world's mangroves by area.
 Aquaculture has been the single largest driver of mangrove losses.
 Since the 1970s, aquaculture development, primarily for shrimp farms, has decimated vast areas of mangrove forest especially in the Gulf of Thailand, Vietnam, Java, Kalimantan, the Philippines, and elsewhere.
-In Java, Indonesia, some 90% of the once extensive mangroves have been converted to agriculture and aguaculture since 1980 (Tomascik et al., 1997).
+In Java, Indonesia, some 90% of the once extensive mangroves have been converted to agriculture and aquaculture since 1980 (Tomascik et al., 1997).
 This trend was pushed by rising demand for shrimp in international markets in the 1980s, which drove up the price, and encouraged growth in supply, and resulted in a push to fund aquaculture development.
 In the Philippines, for example, Government support in the form of loans was a major incentive for aquaculture development through the 1950s and 1960s.
 Further expansion during the 1980s was partly encouraged by a 1975 Fisheries Decree mandating a policy of fish-pond development and extending ten-year aquaculture permits to 25 years (Primavera, 2004).
 At the same time there was a failure by national and local governments to adequately regulate the shrimp industry and enforce mangrove protection.
 World shrimp aquaculture production increased from about 500,000 tonnes in 1988 to over 2.8 million tonnes in 2008 (FAO, 2012).
 Over 80% of the production in 2008 was concentrated in Asia; China, Thailand, and Indonesia.
-The benefits of this industry have too often been short lived due to poor planning, with ponds being abandoned when pollution or disease take hold, leaving unproductive saline pools and depleted coastal fisheries.
-Such large-scale conversion has had major negative environmental impacts, including collapses in wild fisheries.
+The benefits of this industry have too often been major negative environmental impacts, including collapses in wild fisheries.
 In a region where fishing in and around mangroves is a critical activity providing food and income for millions of people, the socio-